xi/tiny-lang-detect/README.md

 ## An even simpler classifier

-To take this idea to the exteme, you could reduce the model to the single most siginificant n-gram:
+To take this idea to the extreme, you could reduce the model to the single most significant n-gram:

 ```py
 def classify(text):